There will be one in-person, timed exam in CSE 121 this quarter. The exam will be on the following date

 The following points outline the rules and expecations that we will use during the final exam.

 - You will have an assigned seat and you must sit in that seat.
 If you arrive for the exam and find someone else in your seat, ask them to move because we will move students to their assigned seats.
 We will take pictures of the room to help us verify that students sit in their assigned seats (please contact us if you have a concern about this).
 Students are expected to make a reasonable effort to sit in their assigned seat.
-Students who demonstrate an egregious disregard for the seating assignments will receive a penalty of their grade (e.g., if a student goes to the wrong room or refuses to move when asked to).
+Students who demonstrate an egregious disregard for the seating assignments will receive a penalty to their grade (e.g., if a student goes to the wrong room or refuses to move when asked to).

 - We may ask to check your UW ID card during the exam so please have it ready.